zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 ## CRITICAL CURRENT STATE
 **⚠️ PR #28 IN PROGRESS:**
-- [ ] Currently working on: Fix Android tablet refresh timing issue
+- [ ] Currently working on: Fix Android tablet refresh timing issue with simple 2s delay
 - [ ] Waiting for: User testing on Android tablet with 200 tracks
 - [ ] Blocked by: None